rizac/stream2segment/README.md

 ### Install and activate python virtualenv (Anaconda)

-(Thanks to JessieMyr who wrote this for us)
+(Thanks to JessieMyr who wrote this for us **NOTE: this refers to an installation executed once in 2016, sorry for potential problems for that**)

 Create a virtual environment for your project